‘Roseanne’ Spoilers: ABC Releases Promo Photos For Johnny Galecki Episode, ‘Darlene V. David’

 Roseanne is about to welcome a beloved family member home.
-The upcoming episode of the Roseanne revival, titled “Darlene V. David,” will feature longtime Roseanne cast member Johnny Galecki.
+The upcoming episode of the Roseanne revival, titled “Darlene v.
+David,” will feature longtime Roseanne cast member Johnny Galecki.
 Galecki plays David Healy, Darlene Conner’s (Sara Gilbert) high school sweetheart-turned ex-husband in the reboot of the hit ABC series.

 Spoiler TV posted a synopsis of the upcoming Roseanne episode, “Darlene v.
 David,” which will feature guests star Johnny Galecki as David as well as Estelle Parsons, who plays Roseanne’s mother Beverly Harris.
-The episode is described as follows:
+The episode is described as follows.

 “David unexpectedly shows up for Harris’ birthday after being absent for years, forcing Darlene to re-examine their relationship and the rest of the family.
 Meanwhile, Bev temporarily moves into the Conner home after an incident at the nursing home prevents her from returning.”